Nicholaswogan/cuisines-pie-photochem/README.md

 ## Installation

-To install photochem, create a dedicated `conda` environment.
-You will need a Fortran and C compiler.
+To install photochem, create a dedicated `conda` environment and execute the commands below.
+You will need a Fortran (`gfortran`) and C compiler ('clang' or GNU `gcc`).

 ```
 # Create conda environment